PRIVACY NOTICE FOR SHOPPERS

 When you interact with us, you may give us Personal Data about you.
 Personal Data means data which can be used to identify an individual.
 The individual who can be identified from the Personal Data is known as the Data Subject.

-In respect of any such Personal Data, we are acting as a Controller (which means we are the business responsible for making the decision to collect the Personal Data in the first place and deciding what to collect and how to use it).
-To help us to connect with our customers and run some of our marketing services, we use a marketing agency.
-Currently we use a company called Whitewall Marketing Limited to manage our marketing services for us.
-This means that they may handle Personal Data as a Processor (they are acting on our behalf and authorised to use the Personal Data in accordance with our instructions).
+In respect of any such Personal Data, for the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the GDPR) and the version of the GDPR in force in the UK by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the UK GDPR), we are acting as a Controller (which means we are the business responsible for making the decision to collect the Personal Data in the first place, and deciding what to collect and how to use it).
+To help us to connect with our customers and run some of our marketing activities, we use a marketing agency.
+Currently we use a company called Jones Lang LaSalle Limited and Jones Lang LaSalle Resources Limited (Bewonder) (our Marketing Agent) to manage our marketing services for us on our behalf.
+We also work with other companies that carry out certain activities on our behalf, such as the wi-fi operator which helps us to provide our wi-fi service.

-INFORMATION WHICH YOU PROVIDE US WITH WHEN YOU USE INTERACT WITH US ONLINE: for example, if you use our contact form on our Website, user our wifi, take part in campaigns which we might run from time to time, or enter competition.
+- INFORMATION WHICH YOU PROVIDE TO US WHEN YOU INTERACT WITH US: we may collect data directly from you, if, for example, you use our Retail Park services (such as wi-fi and our wi-fi operator asks you to provide information on our behalf for marketing purposes), take part in campaigns which we might run from time to time, complete a survey, or join our mailing lists.
 This may include:

 - your name, address and phone number

 - online contact information